nycoliver/orfs/README.md

 # ORFS

-A Social Network Built on CJDNS and IPFS
+A Social Network Built on IPFS

 # Development